Living on Campus

 Things to help you work

 - Desk organizer

 - Headphones to enjoy your music

 - EPEAT-certified computer and flash drive.
-A laptop computer is recommended (it takes less space in your dorm and helps provide a mobile work environment).
+A laptop computer is recommended (it takes less space in your dorm and provides a mobile work environment).

-- Ethernet cable/TV cable – we provide the jack in wall
+- Ethernet cable (we provide the jack in the wall).

-- Storage containers – suggestion from a student: Pack your clothes in one or two large solid plastic bins.
+- Storage containers.
+A student suggests: pack your clothes in one or two large solid plastic bins.
 The bins can be used for storage and as a laundry hamper once you get here, and you will not have to find space for empty suitcases.

 - Air conditioner